daxio/k8s-lemp/README.md

 ## Prerequisites
 * You need a Kubernetes cluster on Google Compute Engine.
-This is as following the [official Kubernetes guide](https://kubernetes.io/docs/getting-started-guides/gce/ "Running Kubernetes on Google Compute Engine").
+This is as easy as following the [official Kubernetes guide](https://kubernetes.io/docs/getting-started-guides/gce/ "Running Kubernetes on Google Compute Engine").
 * You should be comfortable with basic SQL statements, i.e. creating and managing DBs, users, grants.
 * You also need a domain and access to it's DNS settings.
 These instructions use the generic domain names www.wingdings.com and www.doodads.com.